 You probably read more than one article about mind mapping.
 Perhaps you even created mind maps!
-Did you notice that a good mind map helps you to outline your information fast and easy?
+Did you notice that a good mind map helps you to outline your information fast and easily?

-The number one reason people stop using mind maps is not because it is too easy to use them.
-It isn't that you benefit too much from them.
+The number one reason people stop using mind maps is not that it is too easy to use them.
+It isn’t that you benefit too much from them.
 Really… 🙂

 That is why I like to share with you 3 ways you can start mind mapping in less time, probably making smarter mind maps.
 Let’s do this!

 Start using your limited study time productively.

 Simply follow the outline and learn more in your next 30-minute study session!

 Don’t waste time on making the map look good

 The number one thing people have problems with is the images in mind maps.
 They don’t like to draw.
 They waste too much time finding images online.
 They don’t like crop images until they look good.

 ACTION 1: Make sure you only add images in the very last couple of minutes that you work on your map.
 This will save you a lot of time.